jamiewaxberg/mersive-table-project/README.md

-This is a project done as a take-home challenge while interviewing with Mersive
+This is a project done as a take-home challenge while interviewing with Mersive.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-SVG icons provided by https://fontawesome.com/
+SVG icons provided by https://fontawesome.com/.

 ## Available Scripts